An airplane departs from Chicago O'Hare International Airport

 Terminal 2: Air Canada, Delta and Delta Shuttle, JetBlue

-Terminal 3: Air Choice One, American Airlines (departures), Boutique Air, Cape Air, Denver Air Connection (Key Lime Air), Iberia Airlines (departures), Japan Airlines, Spirit Airlines
+Terminal 3: Air Choice One, American Airlines (departures), Aer Lingus, Boutique Air, Cape Air, Denver Air Connection (Key Lime Air), Iberia Airlines (departures), Japan Airlines, Spirit Airlines

 Flying in, out, or through the Chicago Airport

-It is generally advised to arrive at least 90 minutes before a domestic flight and 2-3 hours before an international flight.
-The wait times in Terminal 5 are generally longer, as TSA seems to be stricter about checking passports and that customers have all needed vaccinations and other documents for the country they’re visiting.
+It is generally advised to arrive at least 90 minutes before a domestic flight and 2–3 hours before an international flight.
+The wait times in Terminal 5 are generally longer, as TSA seems to be stricter about checking passports and ensuring that customers have necessary vaccinations and other documents for the country they’re visiting.

 Global Entry at ORD

-Global entry is available for international arrivals into the US at Chicago O’Hare in Terminal 5.
-You can also enroll at O’Hare in Terminal 5 at the Global Entry desk between 8:15am and 3:30pm Monday-Friday.
+Global Entry is available for international arrivals into the US at Chicago O’Hare in Terminal 5.
+You can also enroll at O’Hare in Terminal 5 at the Global Entry desk from 8:15am–3:30pm Monday–Friday.

 CLEAR at ORD